wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-automate/implement-power-automate-ui-flows-ai-builder/includes/7-summary-resources.md

 - AI Builder is a Power Platform capability that enables you to add intelligence to your automated processes, predict outcomes, and help improve business performance.
 AI Builder is a turnkey solution that brings the power of Microsoft AI through a point-and-click experience and is directly integrated into Power Apps and Power Automate.

-- UI flows bring Robotic Process Automation (RPA) capabilities to Power Automate.
-You can use UI flows to automate repetitive tasks in Windows and Web applications.
-UI flows records and plays back user interface actions (clicks, keyboard input, etc.) for applications that don't have easy-to-use or complete APIs available.
+- Desktop flow brings Robotic Process Automation (RPA) capabilities to Power Automate.
+You can use desktop flow to automate repetitive tasks in Windows and Web applications.
+Desktop flow records and plays back user interface actions (clicks, keyboard input, etc.) for applications that don't have easy-to-use or complete APIs available.